Carroll Gardens, Brooklyn: Health

 Preterm and teenage births are less common in Park Slope and Carroll Gardens than in other places citywide.
 In Park Slope and Carroll Gardens, there were 27 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 7.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Park Slope and Carroll Gardens has a relatively high population of residents who are uninsured, or who receive healthcare through Medicaid.
 In 2018, this population of uninsured residents was estimated to be 22%, which is higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Park Slope and Carroll Gardens is 0.0089 mg/m3, higher than the citywide and boroughwide averages.
 Fifteen percent of Park Slope and Carroll Gardens residents are smokers, which is slightly higher than the city average of 14% of residents being smokers.
 In Park Slope and Carroll Gardens, 15% of residents are obese, 6% are diabetic, and 22% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 9% of children are obese, compared to the citywide average of 20%.

-Eighty-six percent of residents eat some fruits and vegetables every day, which is slightly lower than the city's average of 87%.
+Ninety-four percent of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
 In 2018, 88% of residents described their health as "good", "very good", or "excellent", greater than the city's average of 78%.
 For every supermarket in Park Slope and Carroll Gardens, there are 12 bodegas.